 5-HTP → Serotonin

-5-HTP is extracted from a plant called Griffonia Simplicifolia.
-Brain feed’s 100mg 5-htp supplement is the smallest, most nutrient-dense tablet available.
-You can read more about it here.
+5-HTP is extracted from a plant called Griffonia Simplicifolia. brain feed’s 100mg 5-htp supplement is the smallest, most nutrient-dense tablet available.

 Use of 5-HTP for depression is making waves in the research world due to its ability to increase serotonin levels safely and efficiently.